simnibs/simnibs/docs/installation/simnibs_installer.rst

 Testing the Installation
 '''''''''''''''''''''''''
-Open Spotlight and search for :code:`SimNIBS`
+Open the Launcher and search for :code:`SimNIBS`

 Updating SimNIBS